Ameobea/paper_parser/README.md

 PDFMiner can be downloaded from here: https://github.com/euske/pdfminer

-In the project's root directory, run the command `git clone https://github.com/euske/pdfminer.git pdfminer` to clone it to the correct directory.
+In PDFMiner's directory, run the command `git clone https://github.com/euske/pdfminer.git pdfminer` to clone it to the correct directory.
 Then navigate to the pdfminer directory and run the command `python setup.py install` to build the package and install it.
 See the PDFMiner reference on github for more information.

 ##### PyPDF2
 This utility is useful for its ability to split pdfs into individual pages.
 This allows each page to be converted and processed individually giving us the ability to assign pages scores based on the number and quality of keywords matched.